European Biofuels Technology Platform (EBTP) - an Overview

 social awareness and acceptance.

-The winning options (combining land use, feedstock, conversion and end products) will be those best addressing strategic and sustainability targets, including a high level of GHG reduction with sound management of key environmental issues (biodiversity, water use, local emissions), security and diversification of energy supply for road transport, economic competitiveness and social acceptance.
+The winning options (combining land use, feedstock, conversion and end products) will be those best addressing strategic and sustainability targets, including a high level of GHG reduction with sound management of key environmental issues (biodiversity, water use, local emissions), security and diversification of energy supply for road, air and maine transport, economic competitiveness and social acceptance.

 Further background information on the aims, objectives, origins and terms of reference of the Biofuels TP are provided in the following PDF files.